symfony/symfony-docs/cookbook/service_container/scopes.rst

         }
     }

-Whenever the ``request`` is entered or leaved, the service container will automatically call the ``setRequest()`` method with the current ``request`` instance.
+Whenever the ``request`` scope is entered or left, the service container will automatically call the ``setRequest()`` method with the current ``request`` instance.